 - For private health insurance coverage through your employer, determine whether adding an additional person onto the plan will increase your premiums and by how much.
 Be sure to account for this on your budget.

 - Understand your coverage before and after the baby is born.
 Will your health plan pay for the first prenatal visit during the first trimester of pregnancy?
 What if you encounter severe medical complications during your pregnancy, what services are you covered for?
 What kind of medical products and services are covered after your child’s born?
+Do you want an all-inclusive plan that will cover everything from prescription safety glasses to dentist trips in the future, or are you purely looking for something for the maternity needs?

 - For individual health insurance policies, don’t wait until you are pregnant to obtain a policy.
 The insurance company will know that you have a condition that will requires treatment or care.
 This may affect your premiums.